clusternet/clusternet/README.md

 some basic Clusternet features.

-If you want to use [client-go](https://github.com/kubernetes/client-go) to interact with Clusternet, we provide a wrapper for easy intergration.
+If you want to use [client-go](https://github.com/kubernetes/client-go) to interact with Clusternet, we provide a wrapper for easy integration.
 You can follow [demo.go](https://github.com/clusternet/clusternet/blob/main/examples/clientgo/demo.go) for a quick start.

 To use Clusternet APIs and CRDs as a module, please add [github.com/clusternet/apis](https://github.com/clusternet/apis)